 - 1” wide for larger dogs, 40 lbs. and over, such as Basset Hounds, Boxers, Labrador Retrievers, Golden Retrievers, Greyhounds, Mastiffs, etc.

-- For a 5/8” harness, if your dog has a 24” chest, we recommend size Small for the best fit.
+- With a 5/8” harness, if your dog has a 24” chest, we recommend size Small for the best fit.

 - For a 1” harness, if your dog has a 28″ chest, we recommend size Medium for the best fit.